By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 This last year the blog has focused on a whole lot of problems.
 There sure are a lot of them.
-I have written about mental illness, substance abuse and the struggles involved in overcoming those issues.
-It seems to me that it is a time for a shift.
+I have written about mental illness, substance abuse, and the struggles involved in overcoming those issues.
+It seems to me that it is time for a shift.

 It is easy to point to the problems, but what do we do now, where do we go from here?
 Some of you may have taken note that I have been working on a couple of books that I hope to release before the end of 2013.
 The focus of those books is on how we recover; bounce back from the events in life that knock us down.
 I also plan to write more about how you go about planning for more resilience and recovery in your life.

 So over the next year, I want to focus more on the road to happiness and less on the pain of the past.
 Regardless of what issue you are dealing with, I believe in recovery.
 So let’s spend some time in the year to come talking about how to be well, have a happy life and avoid relapsing into the issues that we have all struggled with.

 Don’t think I have all the answers.
 I have learned a few things so far on this journey of life but every day seems to bring new questions.
 Chime in here from time to time and help me out with both the answers you have found and the questions that matter to you.

 So the discussion needs to swing from diseases and disorders to solutions and recovery.
 From time to time we may need to go back and talk about a particular problem, but I will try to stay focused on how it is that people with this or that issue still manage to have happy lives.

 Some of you are making New Year’s resolutions right about now.
 We will talk about that in the year to come.
 Me, I am not big on making resolutions.
 I do try to make changes, always making changes; I am a work in progress, not a done deal.
 So for me, change happens day by day.
 It is not always pretty but it keeps happening.